Payout Policy

 When purchasing precious metals from customers, we offer the following payout methods.

-• Your financial institution may impose receiving limits.
+• We are generally limited to $5,000 per day in combined outgoing Zelle payments.
+Your financial institution may also impose receiving limits.

 • May be delayed if the sale requires further processing or verification.

-Wire Transfer None Immediate, up to 1 business day
+Wire Transfer None None Same or next business day As required*

 • Applied as credit toward a retail purchase of gold, silver, platinum, or palladium bullion.